hl7au/au-fhir-ps/input/pagecontent/uc-interstate.md

 ### Use Case Description

-Jeramy Ezra Banks is a 73-year-old male who lives in New South Wales, Australia.
-Jeramy has chronic heart disease which was diagnosed 5 years ago and Jeramy's usual GP is Dr Abe Lowe.
-Comfortable with basic technology, Jeramy uses a smartphone app to manage his healthcare records.
+Jeramy Ezra Banks, a 73-year-old man from New South Wales, has been managing chronic heart disease since his diagnosis five years ago.
+His regular general practitioner (GP), Dr Abe Lowe, oversees his ongoing care.
+Comfortable with basic technology, Jeramy uses a smartphone app to access and manage his health records.

-Jeramy travels interstate to Queensland for a holiday to visit his daughter.
-Prior to travelling, Jeramy checks that his patient summary has been updated by his usual GP (Dr Abe Lowe) following a recent admission to hospital.
+Before travelling to Queensland for a holiday to visit his daughter, Jeramy confirms via the app that his patient summary has been updated by Dr Lowe, following a recent hospital admission.

-During the trip Jeramy begins feeling unwell, he is gasping for breath and feels stiff after driving.
-Jeramy books an appointment with a local Queensland GP (Dr Wyatt Samuels).
+While on the road, Jeramy begins to feel unwell, he is gasping for breath and feels stiff after driving.
+He books an appointment with a local GP in Queensland, Dr Wyatt Samuels.

-Jeramy attends the appointment with the local Queensland GP (Dr Wyatt Samuels).
-During the appointment, Jeramy alerts the attending GP (Dr Wyatt Samuels) that a patient summary from his usual GP is available.
-Jeramy provides access to his patient summary to the attending GP (Dr Wyatt Samuels).

-The attending GP's (Dr Wyatt Samuels) clinical system initiates a request to retrieve Jeramy’s most recent patient summary from the clinical system of the usual GP (Dr Abe Lowe) to ensure safe and informed care.

-The attending GP (Dr Wyatt Samuels) uses the patient summary to support care decisions during the consultation.
+During the consultation, Jeramy lets Dr Samuels know that his health information is available via a patient summary shared by his regular GP.
+Jeramy provides access to his patient summary using a Smart Health Link, and Dr Samuels retrieves the most recent patient summary directly from Dr Lowe’s clinical system.
+That patient summary is curated by Dr Lowe and attested at time of update, ensuring its integrity and alignment with clinical standards.

+The summary enables Dr Samuels to quickly understand Jeramy’s condition, recent treatment, and current medications, supporting safe and informed clinical decision-making during the consultation.

  <div>
     <img src="uc-interstate-cj.png" alt="Interstate GP Visit consumer journey" style="width:80%"/>